Query Rewriting via LLMs: Query Equivalence Testing via Sampling

-We use a multi-stage approach, described below, to test semantic equivalence between the original query and a candidate rewrite.

-\myparagraph{1.
-Logic-based Equivalence.} Although verifying the equivalence of a general pair of SQL queries is a long-standing hard problem~\cite{queryequivalence}, a variety of logic-based tools are available for proving equivalence over restricted classes of queries (e.g. Cosette\cite{Cosette}, SQL-Solver~\cite{SQLSolver}, QED~\cite{QED}).
-In our pipeline, we used the recently proposed QED~\cite{QED} since it was found to cover a larger set of queries compared to the alternatives.
-The advantage of such a logic-based approach is that it is definitive in outcome and relatively inexpensive.

-\myparagraph{2.
-Result Equivalence via Sampling.} If the original query is not within the QED scope, we alternatively use a sampling-based approach to test equivalence.
-The idea here is to execute the queries on a small sample of the database and verify equivalence based on the sample results.
+We use a sampling-based approach to quickly test equivalence in the rewrite generation stages of the pipeline.
+The idea here is to execute the queries on several small samples of the database and verify equivalence based on the sample results.
 However, while this test is a necessary condition for query equivalence, it is not a sufficient condition.
 That is, there are no false negatives, but there can be false positives.
 This is because the sampled database may not cover all the predicates present in the query.
 This can cause two types of problems: First, it is possible for two different queries to return the same result.
 This can happen when, for example, the entirety of the sampled data satisfies a predicate of one query, while the same predicate is not present in the other.
 Second, if the underlying sample does not satisfy any of the predicates in either query, then an empty result will be returned by both queries.
 This again does not imply that the queries are equivalent.

-To probabilistically address the first problem (false positives), we create multiple samples of the database with different seeds, and run the test on all these samples.
+To statistically address the first problem (false positives), we create multiple samples of the database with different seeds, and run the test on all these samples.
 The goal is to reduce the likelihood of non-equivalent queries returning the same results.